Feeling lonely can happen to us all, but there are lots of ways that you can get involved with your local community and meet new friends.

 Don’t know where to start?
 We can offer information, advice and guidance on how to access local activities and services.
 There are lots of free activities available in Newham including gardening, walking groups, chess, carers support groups, knitting, exercising, volunteering and so much more.

-A member of the team is based in each Community Neighbourhood and has oversight of local social care and health events taking place in our libraries and community centers – so if you have any ideas of what’s missing we can help make it happen.
+A member of the team is based in each Community Neighbourhood and has oversight of local health and social care and events taking place in our libraries and community centers – so if you have any ideas of what’s missing we can help make it happen.